 Fig.1 NEPZ of Uttar Pradesh and Equines maintained under traditional extensive system.

 2.3 Study Design and Sampling Strategy: A cross-sectional survey was undertaken from February, 2020 to February, 2021 to determine the prevalence of T. evansi infection in equines.
 The sample size was calculated according to the method described by Thrusfield (2005), considering an expected prevalence of 50% and a confidence level of 95%.
 A total of 192 equines, comprising 107 horses, 26 donkeys and 59 mules, were selected through simple random sampling.
 Information regarding potential epidemiological risk factors was collected using a structured questionnaire.
 Data recorded included species, sex, age, work type and management practices.
-Helminth infestation was assessed through direct faecal examination using standard parasitological procedures.
+Helminthic infection was assessed through direct faecal examination using standard parasitological procedures.
 Animals were categorized into two age groups: young (<2 years) and adult (>2 years).